fernandohackbart/ansible-pxe-centos/README.md

 ﻿I am creating the PXE server on a OpenSuSE tumbleweed desktop, so everything is Linux...
+Will use this to setup a DC/OS cluster with this...

 The PXE server will contain the following services:
 * Named